ds4dm/ecole/docs/using-environments.rst

   This can hapen in :py:class:`~ecole.environment.Branching` where the problem instance can be resolved though presolving only (never reaching branch-and-bound).

-The exact documentation for the method is given below.

-.. automethod:: ecole.environment.EnvironmentComposer.reset
+See the reference section for the exact documentation of :py:meth:`~ecole.environment.EnvironmentComposer.reset`.

 Transitioning